 Q: Where can I get personal copies bound?

 A: The Libraries does not offer binding services for personal or advisor/department copies.
 You may order additional copies via the following services:

 Q: What is ORCID?

-Q: Why do I need to submit an electronic copy of my thesis or dissertation to ProQuest and iDEA?
+Q: Why do I need to submit an electronic copy of my thesis or dissertation to iDEA and ProQuest?

 A: Drexel wishes to make its research available to the international scholarly community as widely as possible.
 The Faculty Senate approved this requirement in 2002.
 The Libraries maintains an open access institutional repository, iDEA, where Drexel scholarship, including our dissertations, is made available to the international scholarly community.